ONSdigital/dp/guides/OT_INSTRUMENTATION.md

 ```

+Every handler inside a mux router will need to be instrumented to provide any information on a trace.
 The following ensures that the http route name is included in all subsequent traces:
 ```
 func routes(router *mux.Router, hc *healthcheck.HealthCheck) *RendererAPI {
     api := RendererAPI{router: router}